olsner/sedition/README.md

 ## Building and Getting Started

+* Check out the submodules.
+Currently forked versions are needed for both regex-posix (to handle embedded NULs) and hoopl (for compat with new GHCs).
+  Build and install them locally.
+The regex-posix changes requires a libc that implements the `REG_STARTEND` flag.
 * Install ghc and cabal-install, make sure they're in your PATH.
 * Install Haskell prerequisites: `./boot.sh`
 * Build with `make`